ILoveBacteria/cheatsheet/Django/README.md

 1. The CSRF middleware is activated by default in the MIDDLEWARE setting.
 If you override that setting, remember that `django.middleware.csrf.CsrfViewMiddleware` should come before any view middleware that assume that CSRF attacks have been dealt with.

     If you disabled it, which is not recommended, you can use `csrf_protect()` on particular views you want to protect (see below).

-2. In any template that uses a POST form, use the csrf_token tag inside the `<form>` element if the form is for an internal URL, e.g.: `<form method="post">{% csrf_token %}`
+2. In any template that uses a POST form, use the csrf_token tag inside the `<form>` element if the form is for an internal URL, e.g.:
+    ```html
+    {% raw %}
+    <form method="post">{% csrf_token %}
+    {% endraw %}
+    ```

     This should not be done for POST forms that target external URLs, since that would cause the CSRF token to be leaked, leading to a vulnerability.

 3. In the corresponding view functions, ensure that `RequestContext` is used to render the response so that `{% csrf_token %}` will work properly.
 If you’re using the `render()` function, generic views, or contrib apps, you are covered already since these all use `RequestContext`.